Solve/Next

 Urban consumer fieldwork

-Structured past-behaviour interviews with Amsterdam residents, commuters, and delivery workers.
+Structured past-behavior interviews with Amsterdam residents, commuters, and delivery workers.
 What does ‘getting somewhere’ actually cost now—in time, money, and convenience?
 The signal that planning models miss.

 Stakeholder panel